CALIPSO: A Differentiable Solver for Trajectory Optimization with Conic and Complementarity Constraints: Background

 \section{Background}

 In this section, we first provide a brief overview of trajectory optimization, followed by background on complementarity constraints, LICQ, augmented Lagrangian methods, and interior-point methods for constrained optimization.
 Finally, we compare approaches for differentiating through a solver.
+For helpful background and notation details, see \cite{boyd2004convex}.